nhsconnect/Events-Management/pages/overview/overview_glossary.md

 toc: false
 ---

-Glossary of common terms and abbreviations used in this Implementation Guide can be found on the [Health Developer Network](https://developer.nhs.uk/library/glossary).
+The glossary of common terms and abbreviations used in this Implementation Guide can be found on the [Health Developer Network](https://developer.nhs.uk/library/glossary).